Chennyyyyy/Hello-world/README.md

 # Hello-world
 TRYING to study statistics
-this is my first repository
+，this is my first repository